 Agree to ground rules around language.
-Prior to starting a discussion or Q&A with a panel, remind the participants of basic ground rules to ensure respect and aid clarity.
-Typically such rules include no yelling or use of slurs and asking people to speak in the first person ("I think...") rather than generalizing for others ("Everyone knows that...").
+Prior to starting a discussion or Q&A with a panel, remind the audience of basic ground rules for ensuring respect and aiding clarity.
+Typically, such rules include telling people to avoid yelling or the use of slurs, and asking them to speak in the first person ("I think...") rather than generalizing for others ("Everyone knows that...").
 If a speaker breaks a ground rule, gently interrupt, remind them of the rule and ask them to rephrase.

 Ensure that everyone has an opportunity to be heard.
-Be clear about how people will take turns (for example, you might set time limits) or ways they can indicate that they want to speak.
+Be clear about how people will take turns or indicate that they want to speak.
 Plan a strategy for preventing one or two people from dominating the discussion.

 Talk about the difference between dialogue and debate.
 In a debate, participants try to convince others that they are right.
 In a dialogue, participants try to understand each other and expand their thinking by sharing viewpoints and listening to each other actively.
-Remind people that they are engaged in a dialogue.
+Remind your audience that they are engaged in a dialogue.

 Encourage active listening.
-Ask the group to think of the event as being about both listening and discussing.
-Participants can be encouraged to listen for things that challenge as well as reinforce their own ideas.
-You may also consider asking people to practice formal "active listening," wherein participants listen without interrupting the speaker, and then rephrase to see if they have heard correctly.
+Ask the group to think of the event as an opportunity for listening, as well as for discussion.
+Participants should be encouraged to listen for things that challenge as well as reinforce their ideas.
+You may also consider asking people to practice formal "active listening," where participants listen without interrupting the speaker, and then rephrase to see if they have heard correctly.

 Remind participants that everyone sees through the lens of their own experience.
-Who we are influences how we interpret what we see-attendees may have a different view about the content and meaning of the film they have just seen, and all of them may be accurate.
-Inviting speakers to identify the evidence on which they base their opinion can help people to understand one another's perspectives.
+Who we are influences how we interpret what we see-everyone in the audience may have a different view about the content and meaning of the film they have just seen, and all of them may be accurate.
+Inviting speakers to identify the evidence that they've based their opinions on can help people to understand one another's perspectives.

-Take care of yourself and group members.
+Take care of yourself and your group members.
 If the intensity level rises, pause to let everyone take a deep breath.
-Also, think carefully about what you ask people to share publicly so that you are not asking them to reveal things that could place them in legal or physical danger.
-Let the audience and invited speakers know whether or not the press will be present at the beginning of your event.
+Also, think carefully about what you ask people to share publicly so that you are not asking for people to reveal things that could place them in legal or physical danger.
+Let the audience and invited speakers know whether or not press will be present at your event.